email@example.com | 202.274.5060 (Flagship) | 202.274.6795 (CC) | 202.274.6060

 |Certificate Program||30 credits||45 credits|

 Please Note: New Federal student aid regulations limit the maximum Subsidized Loan for new students to 150% of their program of student.
 Also, the Federal Pell Grant may only be received up to a maximum of 12 full-time semesters.
-Students exceeding 12 full-time semesters to complete their undergraduate degree will not be eligible for Federal Pell Grant funding (this includes duel degrees and change of majors).
+Students exceeding 12 full-time semesters to complete their undergraduate degree will not be eligible for Federal Pell Grant funding (this includes dual degrees and change of majors).

 Additional Satisfactory Academic Progress Requirements

-Transfer Credits – Transfer credits (including those from foreign institutions) that apply toward the student's degree will be placed within the SAP policy quantitative and maximum time frame requirements.
+Transfer Credits – Transfer credits (including those from foreign institutions) that apply toward the student's degree may be placed within the SAP policy quantitative and maximum time frame requirements.

 Change of Major – A student that changes their major must submit a degree checklist signed by their Department Dean or Academic Advisor outlining the number of credits needed to obtain the changed degree.
 The maximum time frame will be calculated based upon the submission of the new requirement for graduation.
 Students changing their major must be mindful of the max Pell Grant Requirement.

 Second-Degree – Students pursuing a second degree must submit a degree plan listing what additional credits are required to obtain the second degree and may only receive funding up to the additional hours required.
 A written statement on why you are pursuing a second degree may be required as part of your SAP Appeal.

 Dual Degree Program – Students may request in writing an extension of the maximum time frame policy if they are pursuing a dual degree and their reasons for pursuing one.
 An academic plan must be provided stating what coursework is required and the total number of credits needed to complete the dual degree program.
 Students in a dual degree program must be mindful of the max Pell Grant Requirement.